IBT-learning/full-stack-software-engineering-2024/4-server/assignments/server-assignment-4.md

-# Web API Assignment #2: Locally stored to-do list
+# Server Assignment #4: Locally stored to-do list

 For this assignment, you'll use your [Web APIs assignmnent #2](../../3-web-apis/assignments/web-assignment-2.md) to-do list as your starting place.
 We will create our own to-do list and fetch that data instead of using jsonplaceholder.